Lev Parnas: Congressional testimony

 At the invitation of committee Democrats, on March 20, 2024, Parnas testified before the Republican-controlled House Oversight Committee investigation into the Biden family that was pursuing the impeachment of President Joe Biden.
 Parnas testified, in part:

 The American people have been lied to, by Donald Trump, Rudy Giuliani and various cohorts of individuals in government and media positions.
 They created falsehoods to serve their own interests knowing it would undermine the strength of our nation ...
 Congressman Pete Sessions, then-Congressman Devin Nunes, Senator Ron Johnson and many others understood they were pushing a false narrative.
 The same goes for John Solomon, Sean Hannity and media personnel, particularly with Fox News, who used this narrative to manipulate the public ahead of the 2020 elections.
 Sadly, they are still doing this today as we approach the 2024 elections ...
 The only information ever pushed on the Bidens and Ukraine has come from one source and one source only: Russia and Russian agents.

 Personal life

 Lev Parnas lives with his wife and five of his six children in Boca Raton, Florida.
-He is the father of journalist Aaron Parnas.
+He is the father of political influencer Aaron Parnas.

 Philanthropy

 Parnas has contributed to Ukrainian-Jewish charities and causes.
 He is on the board of the Ukrainian-Jewish charity Friends of Anatevka, founded by Ukrainian rabbi Moshe Reuven Azman, to provide a refuge for Ukrainian Jews affected by the Russian military intervention in Ukraine.
 Parnas and Fruman visited Israel in the summer of 2018 as a part of a delegation, led by former Arkansas Governor Mike Huckabee and joined by Anthony Scaramucci.
 The group met with U.S. Ambassador to Israel, David M. Friedman and Benjamin Netanyahu's son Yair Netanyahu.
-While in Israel, Parnas and Fruman also met with oligarch Ihor Kolomoyskyi, a wealthy Ukrainian oligarch and long-time mentor and patron of President of Ukraine, Volodymyr Zelenskyy.
+While in Israel, Parnas and Fruman also met with Ihor Kolomoyskyi, a wealthy Ukrainian oligarch and long-time mentor and patron of President of Ukraine, Volodymyr Zelenskyy.